teamairship/blogship/stories.md

 Update the view logic to only show links to those who have access to that action.

-Guests (not logged-in) should be able to view a post, bu not be able to see create/update/destroy links for a post.
+Guests (not logged-in) should be able to view a post, but not be able to see create/update/destroy links for a post.
 Logged-in users should be able to create new posts and see links to update/destroy their own posts.
 Admins should be able to see everything.